-Postpartum hair loss is a normal process, but can cause stress and anxiety for new moms.
-We review why it happens and what foods you can eat for healthy hair growth.
+Postpartum hair loss is a normal process, but it can cause stress and anxiety for new moms.
+We review why it happens, cover a postpartum hair loss remedy and other strategies for healthy hair growth.

-First, let’s talk about how normal hair growth occurs before we get into postpartum hair loss.
+First, let’s talk about how normal hair growth occurs before we get into the postpartum hair loss remedy.

 The Hair Growth Cycle